Carrollton Viaduct

-The Carrollton Viaduct, located over the Gwynns Falls stream near Carroll Park in southwest Baltimore, Maryland, is the first stone masonry bridge for railroad use in the United States, built for the Baltimore and Ohio Railroad, founded 1827, and one of the world's oldest railroad bridges still in use for rail traffic.
+The Carrollton Viaduct, spans the Gwynns Falls stream near Carroll Park in southwest Baltimore, Maryland, USA.
+It is the first stone masonry bridge for railroad use in the United States and was built for the Baltimore and Ohio Railroad, founded in 1827.
 Construction began in 1828 and was completed in 1829.
+It remains the oldest such bridge still in service in the United States.

 The bridge is named in honor of Charles Carroll of Carrollton (1737–1832), of Maryland, known for being the last surviving signer of the Declaration of Independence, the only Roman Catholic in the Second Continental Congress (1775–1781), and wealthiest man in the Thirteen Colonies of the time of the American Revolutionary War (1775–1783).

-In 1982 the viaduct was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.
+In 1971, the Carrollton Viaduct was designated a National Historic Landmark and listed on the National Register of Historic Places.
+It was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1982 and is now owned and operated by CSX Transportation.